IVPN Review 2025: Can It Stand Against the Competition?

 IVPN is a basic, security-focused VPN that impressed us.
 It undergoes annual security audits, has options for anonymous signup, and passed all of our leak tests with ease.

 IVPN also comes with an ad and tracker blocker, a kill switch, and servers in places where privacy is key.
-These factors make it a reliable VPN that hides your personal information and protects against leaks.
+Unfortunately, IVPN offers fewer than 100 servers, but we hope it keeps expanding its coverage.

 Pros